zydtiger/LearnForge/README.md

 ## Contributing

 When contributing to this repo, first fork your own repo and merge through PR.
+For a general guideline read [Contributing Guide](./CONTRIBUTING.md).

 ## Feedback and Issues